michaelmorley1/LLMOps/README.md

 2. Sign up for a new account or log in
 3. Use the chat interface to generate personalized fitness and nutrition plans

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- OpenAI for providing the GPT-3.5 API
-- The open-source community for the various tools and libraries used in this project